John Wayne Airport: International service

 John Wayne Airport offers international flights to Mexico and Canada.
-The airport did not have any regularly scheduled international service up until 2010 when Air Canada began operations to Toronto, Canada.
+The airport did not have any regularly scheduled international service until 2010 when Air Canada began operations to Toronto, Ontario.
 Flights from Canada complete immigration and customs formalities in Canada via United States border preclearance.

-Southwest Airlines is operating international flights to Puerto Vallarta and San José del Cabo in Mexico as of March 11, 2021.
+Southwest Airlines operated international flights to Puerto Vallarta and San José del Cabo in Mexico as of March 11, 2021.
 Prior to resumption, it previously served flights to Puerto Vallarta from June 18, 2015, until March 2017.
 Southwest has also served flights to Cabo San Lucas until March 2020, alongside terminating other destinations at the time due to passenger limitations following a 1985 settlement agreement.

 Canadian airline WestJet provides non-stop year round service to Vancouver since May 2011.
 It is also serving direct flights to Calgary; it previously served that route from June 2011 to 2013 before ending operations up until its resumption on November 4, 2021.

-Air Canada also provides daily non-stop flights to Vancouver, Canada since October 2, 2021.
+Air Canada also provides daily non-stop flights to Vancouver, British Columbia since October 2, 2021.
 It was set to start flights in June 2020, and then delayed to September 8, 2020, and then to May 2021, which would have marked its return to service to Orange County after 10 years.
-It previously operated flights to Toronto, Ontario, Canada from April 8, 2010, becoming the first-ever international airline to serve Orange County, until it ceased flights later that year.
+It previously operated flights to Toronto, Ontario from April 8, 2010, becoming the first-ever international airline to serve Orange County, until it ceased flights later that year.

 Alaska Airlines was scheduled for international service to Vancouver in 2002.
 However, a stop in Seattle (or change of planes) was required shortly after launch as John Wayne Airport was not authorized for pre-clearance or international flights by U.S. agencies at the time.

 Southwest Airlines' then-subsidiary AirTran Airways began a new service in June 2012 from John Wayne Airport to Cabo San Lucas and Mexico City.
 This was the first international service to use the new FIS in Terminal C. After its merger with AirTran was completed in 2014, Southwest continued to operate the Mexico flights under its original brand.
 However, Southwest then ended its service to Mexico City (MEX) from SNA in January 2017 before completely discontinuing all flights to MEX in March 2019.

 Mexico's low-cost carrier Interjet began a new service in October 2012 from Orange County to Guadalajara and Mexico City.
 It ended both flights in July 2014; the airport officials are seeking a replacement.

 Alaska Airlines began a Mexico service in October 2015.
 The airline began offering non-stop flights from John Wayne Airport to Los Cabos on October 8 and Puerto Vallarta on the following day, October 9.
 Alaska Airlines has continued this service to each airport on an every-other-day rotation.
 Since August 2019, the airline has discontinued flights to Mexico.

 Airline officials have also been in negotiations with Mexican low-cost airline Volaris, which has applied for an Orange County slot.